Go-kart

-A go-kart, also written as go-cart (often referred to as simply a kart), is a type of small four-wheeled vehicle, often an open-wheel car or a quadricycle.
-Go-karts come many shapes and forms, from non-motorised models to high-performance racing karts and electric-powered models.
+A go-kart, also written as go-cart and often referred to as simply a kart, is a type of small four-wheeled vehicle, often an open-wheel car or a quadricycle.
+Go-karts come in many shapes and forms, from non-motorised models to high-performance racing karts and electric-powered models.

 Art Ingels created the first motorised go-kart in Los Angeles in 1956.

 Predecessors

 The exact origin of the term is unclear.
 One of the first appearances of the term is an 1885 painting by the Scottish artist Hugh Cameron's "The Go-Cart".
 It is also unclear why the C was later changed to a K. In the film The Ivory-Handled Gun (1935), the crippled father of Buck Jones refers to his wheelchair as a "go cart".
 Charles Dickens also used go-cart in Master Humphrey's Clock and Other Stories when talking of his travel to Italy.
 In Genoa, he talks about "a man without legs, on a little go-cart".

+Robert Smith Surtees used go-cart before 1835 in Surrey Shooting: Mr. Jorrocks in Trouble, originally published in the "New Sporting Magazine". "'We'll take a coach to the castle,' said Jorrocks, 'and then get a 'go-cart' or a cast somehow or other to Streatham, for we shall have walking enough when we get there."

 Gravity racers are a popular form of non-motorised go-kart.
 These are karts which are propelled by gravity and are often simplistic, homemade and used for either recreational or competitive use.
 These are often referred to as soapbox cars in North America, however other regional variations such as billy carts (Australia) are common.

 Other forms of non-motorised go-karts (ie. quadracycles) may also be propelled by means such as bicycle pedals (such as in the form of a velomobile).

+Components

+Chassis

+The chassis are made of chromoly tubing.
+There is no suspension, so chassis have to be flexible enough to work as a suspension and stiff enough not to break or give way on a turn.
+Kart chassis are classified in the United States as "Open", "Caged", "Straight" or "Offset".
+All Commission Internationale de Karting–, Fédération Internationale de l'Automobile–, or CIK-FIA-approved chassis are "Straight" and "Open".